Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 3. Revenue vs. Downloads Paradox

 Prioritize LTV models and cohort testing.
-Bids and creatives for high-ARPU genres can be set higher per install, while broad reach creatives can serve discovery for high-download casual titles.
+Bids and creatives for high-ARPU genres can be set higher per install, while broad-reach creatives can serve discovery for high-download casual titles.

 4. Monetization Mix and Player Behavior